Admission for the January 2025 academic session is ongoing Apply Now!

 • Apply supervised and unsupervised learning techniques.

-• Use Decision Trees, linear regression, and logistic regression.
+• Use Decision Trees, linear regression, logistic regression, SVM, clustering, and ensemble methods.

 • Understand probabilistic methods and model evaluation.